Goga Bitadze NBA Preview vs. the Celtics

-The Orlando Magic, Goga Bitadze included, take on the Boston Celtics on Friday at 7:30 PM ET.
+Goga Bitadze and the Orlando Magic take on the Boston Celtics at 3:00 PM ET on Sunday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will dive into Bitadze's stats and trends, helping you make good predictions on prop bets.
+Below, we dig into Bitadze's stats and trends to help you pick out the top prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.